 Blockchain allows far cheaper, more flexible, and more accurate data manipulation than traditional databases.
 In traditional systems, one creates multiple databases with specific data elements and operations that can be performed on them.
 If one wishes to introduce new data elements or new ways to analyze some data, one must modify the database.
 Multiple databases also create risks for errors in data transfer from one database to another.
 With blockchain, there is only one shared data layer that includes all data in the ledger, and an open application programming interface connecting any user to the ledger.
 The applications that leverage the API for any given user’s needs can be modified as appropriate without needing to modify a database.
 Also, that there is only one ledger eliminates the errors that can creep in when transferring data from one database to another.

-A crucial element of GSA's proof of concept was to change two steps of the process --the review of vendor-submitted financial statements, used to determine the vendor's financial solidity, and the preparation of a negotiation letter that outlines issues over which GSA wished to negotiate before accepting the vendor on schedule.
+A crucial element of GSA’s proof of concept was to change two steps of the process –the review of vendor-submitted financial statements, used to determine the vendor’s financial solidity, and the preparation of a negotiation letter that outlines issues over which GSA wished to negotiate before accepting the vendor on schedule.

-On the financial review, the traditional process involved a staffer extracting financial information from the material the vendor provided and calculating the firm's financial health, which took up to a month.
-The capability developed for the proof of concept accelerated that process so that, in most cases, it's nearly instantaneous.
+On the financial review, the traditional process involved a staffer extracting financial information from the material the vendor provided and calculating the firm’s financial health, which took up to a month.
+The capability developed for the proof of concept accelerated that process so that, in most cases, it’s nearly instantaneous.
 An automated financial review now occurs immediately.
-Offers that pass are moved onto the next step in the workflow; those flagged for further review or rejected are routed to a human reviewer for further analysis.
+Offers that pass

 A pre-negotiation letter, meanwhile, is a document prepared for GSA negotiations with a vendor, listing issues to raise in negotiations.
 The blockchain, with its full history of entries in the ledger, became the system of record for an entire offer, replacing multiple emails back and forth between the government and vendor, and back and forth with the contracting officer checking multiple systems.
 It has reduced the time to prepare the letter from 15-30 days to under 10 days.
 (The system does not currently suggest items for negotiation to the government, but in the future will analyze past pricing data to flag proposed prices that are out of line.)